Products

 Widget Components

-Widget components are smaller, more modular widgets that can present target data in a compact way.
+Widget components are lightweight, modular elements designed to display specific data in a compact format.

-You can choose from a variety of styles to present target:
+You can choose from a variety of styles to help you present Sahha data clearly and effectively.See below for examples and available customization options for each widget style.

 URL